 Click here for more information about Tyson.

-Clayton Morgan is Associate General Counsel at Duke Energy in Raleigh.
+Clayton D. Morgan serves as Associate General Counsel at Duke Energy in Raleigh.
 He has been with Duke Energy and its predecessors since 1996 and has served as Associate General Counsel since 2004.

-Clayton graduated from the University of North Carolina at Chapel Hill with a degree in radiologic science.
-He completed the joint J.D. and M.B.A. program at Wake Forest University, earning the Master of Business Administration from the Babcock Graduate School of Management and the Juris Doctor from Wake Forest University School of Law.
+Clayton earned his B.S. in Radiologic Science from the University of North Carolina at Chapel Hill.
+He completed the joint J.D./M.B.A. program at Wake Forest University, earning his Master of Business Administration (M.B.A.) from the Babcock Graduate School of Management and his J.D. from Wake Forest University School of Law.